Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 original and current version dates.
 Pre-aggregating data such as this can significantly reduce the **RU usage** for CosmosDB users, and thus is why we are featuring **materialized views** in this sample BOM project.

-What's very interesting about the materialized view in this project is that it is accessed via the **CosmosDB SQL API** rather than the **Gremlin API**.
+What's very interesting about the materialized views in this project is that they are accessed via the **CosmosDB SQL API** rather than the **Gremlin API**.
 The materialized views are queried efficiently in this project via their **partition key attribute** whose name is simply 'pk'.
 This is actually a best practice - to name your partition key attributes with a generic name like 'pk' or 'partition_key' rather than a given business-oriented attribute name.

-This is currently the only case where a single CosmosDB account can be accessed via two programatic APIs;
+This is currently the only case where a single Azure CosmosDB account can be accessed via two programatic APIs;
 in this case a Gremlin account accesssed via the Gremlin and SQL APIs.

 The advantage of this approach is that your BOM data is in one database, with independent and independently scalable